 - the next reference date did not accrue until 20 July 2016;

 - the 12 July payment claim was therefore the second payment claim in relation to the 20 June 2016 reference date; and therefore

 - the payment claim was invalid pursuant to section 13(5) of the Act (which states that a claimant may not serve more than one payment claim in respect of a reference date).

-All Access argued that the particular words used in clause 37 of the Contract, that is, that “an early progress claim shall be deemed to have been made on the date for making that claim” had the effect of giving the 12 July payment claim the reference date of 20 July 2016 for the purposes of the Act.
+All Seasons argued that the particular words used in clause 37 of the Contract, that is, that “an early progress claim shall be deemed to have been made on the date for making that claim” had the effect of giving the 12 July payment claim the reference date of 20 July 2016 for the purposes of the Act.

 The matter was heard by his Honour McDougall J, with judgment being delivered on 19 May 2017.

 His Honour at the outset of the judgment (paragraph 22) affirmed the High Court’s position regarding reference dates arising out of the Southern Han decision: